xamarin/xamarin-forms-samples/CustomRenderers/ViewCell/README.md

 ---
 name: ViewCell Custom Renderer
 description: This sample demonstrates a custom renderer for a ViewCell that's hosted inside a Xamarin.Forms ListView control, enabling developers to override the default native rendering with their own platform-specific customization.
-For more information about this sample see Customizing a ViewCell.
 topic: sample
 languages:
 - csharp